rganes5/Microservices-Redis-Go-CleanArch/README.md

 Microservice 2 exposes two methods that demonstrate parallelism and concurrency.
 Method 1 processes requests sequentially, while Method 2 processes requests in parallel.
 Clean Architecture and GRPC are used for communication.

-### Additional Features and Libraries

-- GRPC: Employed for inter-microservice communication due to its lightweight and efficient protocol.
-- Wire: Leveraged for dependency injection, enhancing dependency management.

 ## API Gateway